haykbit/vending-machine-php/README.md

 ```
 ## Missing functionality
 ```
-- Give change in the available coins
+- Give change in the available coins.
 - A service person opens the machine and set the available change and how many items we have.
 ```